 What is a Trademark?

 A trademark is the main instrument to identify goods and services.
-Trademarks can be figurative, verbal, combined, sound, three-D – representing a package of goods or the goods themselves.
+Trademarks can be figurative, verbal, combined, sound, 3-D – representing a package of goods or the goods themselves.
 Besides the color of trademarks can be protected, in other words a trademark is protected in the color in which it is indicated in the application for registration.

 Sooner or later any commercial organization that promotes its goods or services realizes the necessity to register its trademark officially.